Trent University Library and Archives

 Student Group Requests

-Purpose of the film screening: educational or entertainment?
+• Purpose of the screening (social or educational)

 Helpful Links